denten-books/plain-text/0-chapter.md

 Methodologically, I make two distinct moves to facilitate that interchange.

 The first borrows from formalism, in a strategy of deliberate defamiliarization.
-The language of computation is rife with beautiful metaphors, which, with frequent use, loose their evocative and explanatory power.
-The task of the literary scholar becomes then to renew the stale
-metaphor: to rediscover it first and to then examine it for parallelisms that, as George Lakoff and Mark Johnson explain, structure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
+The language of computation is rife with evocative metaphors, which, with frequent use, loose their explanatory power.
+The task of the literary scholar becomes then to renew the stale metaphor.
+Renewal involves rediscovery and examination in search for parallelisms that, as George Lakoff and Mark Johnson explain, structure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software systems "applications" for example?
 The application of what to what?
-Other metaphors are hidden: for instance, the flows of the liquid crystal behind the ubiquitous acronym of "LCD".
-Yet other metaphors are veiled in the vocabulary of literary theory.
-The very notion of the formalist "literary device," for example, when understood literally, points to a mechanism (a gadget) for textual dissemination.
+Other metaphors are hidden: for instance, the flows of the liquid crystal behind the ubiquitous "LCD" screen.
+The vocabulary of literary theory veils yet other key metaphors.
+The very notion of the formalist "literary device," for example, when understood literally, points to a mechanism, a gadget, for textual diffusion.

 The reciprocal motion to such purposeful defamiliarization passes through a series of case studies.
 The function of a case study in an engineer's